 Welcome to the DIAMAS Project

-In the transition towards Open Access (OA), institutional publishing is challenged by fragmentation and varying service quality, visibility,and sustainability.
-To address this issue, DIAMAS gathers 23 organisations from 12 European countries, well-versed in OA academic publishing and scholarly communication.
+To support this important publishing model, DIAMAS gathers 23 organisations from 12 European countries, well versed in OA academic publishing and scholarly communication.
 The project will:

 1. Map the current landscape of Institutional Publishing Service Providers (IPSPs) in 25 countries of the ERA with special attention for IPSPs that do not charge fees for publishing or reading.
 This will yield a taxonomy of IPSPs and an IPSP landscape report, a basis for the rest of the project.